Borovaneca/CarWash/README.md

 ### Front End

 _Thymeleaf View Engine
-Thymeleaf is a modern server-side Java template engine used for web and standalone environments.
-It is commonly used in Spring Boot applications for server-side rendering of HTML templates.
-Thymeleaf allows seamless integration of data into HTML templates and supports features like expressions, iteration, conditionals, and more._

 Thymeleaf is utilized in this project for rendering dynamic HTML content by binding data from the backend to the frontend templates.

 ### Back End

-_The project incorporates a bit of Aspect-Oriented Programming (AOP) to modularize cross-cutting concerns.
-AOP helps in separating concerns such as logging, security, or transaction management from the main application logic, enhancing modularity and maintainability._
+_The project incorporates a bit of Aspect-Oriented Programming (AOP) to modularize cross-cutting concerns._

 * Scheduled Tasks :